eanesparrago/project-ui-challenges/README.md

 # UI Challenges
-I've subscribed to the daily UI challenges from http://www.dailyui.co/ to improve my UI designing skills.
+I've subscribed to the daily UI challenges from http://www.dailyui.co/ to improve my UI skills.

 You can view the designs I came up with here: https://ljesp.github.io/project-ui-challenges/